H-1B Visa

 - Statements from professional associations in the Industry that a bachelor’s degree in a specific field is usually required for the job (if applicable)

-- Employment Contract in writing or synopsis of mutual oral consent
+- Employment Contract in writing or a synopsis of mutual oral consent

 - Federal tax returns